nubenetes/awesome-kubernetes/docs/introduction.md

 * [skamille.medium.com: Make Boring Plans](https://skamille.medium.com/make-boring-plans-9438ce5cb053)
 * [cloud-melon.com: Under the hood of Kubernetes and microservices](https://cloud-melon.com/2019/12/26/under-the-hood-of-kubernetes-and-microservices/)
 * [thenewstack.io: Study: Silos Are the Chief Impediment to IT and Business Value](https://thenewstack.io/study-silos-are-chief-impediment-to-it-and-business-value/)
-* [zdnet.com: The year ahead in DevOps and agile: bring on the automation, bring on the business involvement](https://www.zdnet.com/article/the-year-ahead-in-devops-and-agile-more-automation-more-business-involvement-needed/) DevOps has an automation problem, while agile has an identification problem.
-Both face organizational problems.
-Both are needed in the digital transformation shaping the months ahead.
 * [dzone: 10 Mandatory Services You Should Consider Adopting in AWS and Azure 🌟](https://dzone.com/articles/10-mandatory-services-you-should-consider-adopting) Thanks to the cloud revolution, the software engineering industry went from struggling to maintain IT infrastructure to selling software for subscription within a decade.
 * [thenewstack.io: Prepare to Adopt the Cloud: A 10-Step Cloud Migration Checklist 🌟](https://thenewstack.io/prepare-to-adopt-the-cloud-a-10-step-cloud-migration-checklist/)
 * [devprojournal.com: Containers, Kubernetes and Software Development in 2021](https://www.devprojournal.com/technology-trends/kubernetes/containers-kubernetes-and-software-development-in-2021/) Advice, expertise, and tools are available to help you get started developing with containers.